offby1podcast/archive/005-do-i-need-a-css-framework.md

 + Jake is writing way to much CSS, and it doens't feel productive.
 + What kind of CSS is Jake writing.
-+ Do I need a CSS framework...
++ Do we need a CSS framework?
 + The downsides of picking up a framework.
-+ Greg and Jake go through a list of frameworks
++ Greg and Jake go through a list of frameworks:
  + Bootstrap
   + A tangent about Twitter's div problem.
  + Foundation